Rudd-O/saltstack-automation/formulas/email/mta/README.md

 To generate these keys, create a directory `test` and change into that directory, then run command
-`opendkim-genkey -s default --domain <domain name>` -- you will then find file `default.txt` with the DNS TXT record to add to your domain name server, and `default.private` will have the text you must add in the pillar shown above.
+`opendkim-genkey --selector=default --domain=<domain name>` -- you will then
+find file `default.txt` with the DNS TXT record to add to your domain name server, and `default.private` will have the text you must add in the pillar shown above.
+The program `opendkim-genkey` is distributed with the package `opendkim-tools`.

 ### `dkim:On-*`